Dragos-Hategan/esp32-file-display/README.md

 - or directly in `idf.py menuconfig`

 It is very hard to miss, as it is `the first section inside any sdkconfig`.

+The touch IRQ pin selected through `CONFIG_TOUCH_IRQ_GPIO` also acts as the EXT0 wakeup source for the screensaver light sleep, so keep it on an RTC-capable GPIO (ESP32: GPIO0,2,4,12-15,25-27,32-39).

 ### Important SD stability note: